-(c) Documentation of services and client responses to treatments; and others authorized by the client.
+(c) Documentation of services and client responses to treatments; and case conferences with other staff of the IMPACT individualized and mobile program of assertive community treatment program and with others authorized by the client.

-(2) Conduct and participate in treatment planning and case conferences with other staff of the
+(2) Conduct and participate Conducting and participating in treatment planning and community treatment team duties.

-IMPACT individualized and mobile program of assertive community treatment program and with treatment team duties.
 The duties of the IMPACT individualized and mobile program of assertive community treatment team include: